atulgupta04n/retail/README.md

 # Retail store application
 This application is a retail website offering different discounts to different types of user.

+## Project Overview
+This project is a retail store discount calculator implemented using Spring Boot.
+The application calculates the net payable amount for a bill by applying various discounts based on user type and the nature of items in the bill.
+The design leverages the Chain of Responsibility and Factory design patterns to achieve flexibility and scalability.

 ## Working
-This application uses chain of responsibility design pattern and factory design pattern.
+This application uses the Chain of Responsibility design pattern and the Factory design pattern.

-In the Discount Handler Config, discount handler chain is created with first the percentage discount calculator and then nextHandler is marked as flatDiscountCalculator.
+- In the `DiscountHandlerConfig`, the discount handler chain is created with the first handler being the `PercentageDiscountHandler`, followed by the `FlatDiscountHandler`.
-The Bill class provides the method getAmountPayable(), and autowires this discountHandler to calculate the percentageDiscount and then the flatDiscount.
+- The `Bill` class provides the method `getAmountPayable()` and autowires this discountHandler to calculate the percentage discount and then the flat discount.
-In PercentageDiscountHandler class, percentage discount is calculated on non grocery items using factory design pattern, where different discount is given based on the userType(Employee, Affiliate or Customer).
+- In the `PercentageDiscountHandler` class, the percentage discount is calculated on non-grocery items using the Factory design pattern, where different discounts are given based on the `UserType` (Employee, Affiliate, or Customer).

-Eg of discount:
+### Example of Discount Calculation
-UserType: EMPLOYEE
+**UserType:** EMPLOYEE
-Item1: non-grocery Laptop 500
+**Item1:** non-grocery Laptop 500
-Item2: Grocery Apple 200
+**Item2:** Grocery Apple 200
-Total amount: 700
+**Total amount:** 700

+**Calculations:**
-Percentage discount on non grocery: 30% of 500 = 150
+- **Percentage discount on non-grocery:** 30% of 500 = 150
-Flat discount =  Total amount/100*5 = 700/100*5 = 35
+- **Flat discount:** Total amount/100 * 5 = 700/100 * 5 = 35
-Payable amount = 700 - 150 - 35 = 515
+- **Payable amount:** 700 - 150 - 35 = 515

 UML:
 ![UML.jpeg](UML.jpeg)